Learning to Generate All Feasible Actions: Methodology

-The derivation in Section \ref{sec:gradEst} assumes that the training could be performed directly on the interactive environment.
-To train the actor, multiple actions have to be evaluated for the same state.
-Typically, this is not possible, either because of reproducibility in real experiments or computational cost for simulations.
-An auxiliary neural network $ \xi_\phi : \mathcal{S} \times \mathcal{A} \to \mathbb{R} $ with parameters $\phi$, can be trained to imitate the environment $g$.
-The policy can then be trained to match the distribution of the feasible actions according to this auxiliary neural network.
-We refer to $\pi_\theta$ and $\xi_\phi$ as generative actor and critic, respectively.
-The neural network architectures are presented in Appendix \ref{app:nn}.
+Algorithm \ref{alg:alg} assumes that the training can be performed directly on the feasibility model.
+However, multiple actions must be evaluated for the same state to train the actor.
+This is possible if $g$ is available in closed form or effectively simulated.
+In some scenarios, $g$ can be a real experiment that does not allow reproducibility of states.
+To mitigate this problem, an auxiliary neural network $ \xi_\phi : \mathcal{S} \times \mathcal{A} \to \mathbb{R} $ with parameters $\phi$ can be trained to imitate the environment $g$.
+The policy can then be trained to match the distribution of feasible actions according to this auxiliary neural network.
+We refer to $\pi_\theta$ and $\xi_\phi$ as actor and critic, respectively.